 6. When are You Melding?

-In Pinochle, you are first of all dealing the cards to the players and the kitty.
+As we discussed in the previous lesson, you are first of all dealing the cards to the players and the kitty.
 Bidding is next, and the player winning the bidding declares the game and picks up the kitty.
 Now, everybody knows exactly what their own hand cards are worth and how promising they are.
-Thus, melding can start now.
+Thus, melding can start now

 Usually, melding is worthwhile unless you have a completely forlorn hand.
 After all, any meld deals additional points as long as you manage to gain one trick for yourself or your team, respectively.